Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutations on the spike protein

 As mentioned before, the S protein has become the first choice for antibody and vaccine development.
-Among 63,556 complete genome sequences, 1811 unique single mutations are detected on the S protein, and the $h$-index of S protein is 52 \cite{wang2020decoding, wang2020decoding} The number of unique mutations (N$_{\text{U}}$) is determined by counting the same type of mutations in different genome isolates only once, whereas the number of non-unique mutations (N$_{\text{NU}}$, i.e., frequency) is calculated by counting the same type of mutations in different genome isolates repeatedly. \autoref{tab:gene} lists the distribution of 12 SNP types among unique and non-unique mutations on the S protein of SARS-CoV-2 worldwide.
+Among { 203,346} complete genome sequences, { 5,003} unique single mutations are detected on the S protein.
+The number of unique mutations (N$_{\text{U}}$) is determined by counting the same type of mutations in different genome isolates only once, whereas the number of non-unique mutations (N$_{\text{NU}}$, i.e., frequency) is calculated by counting the same type of mutations in different genome isolates repeatedly. \autoref{tab:gene} lists the distribution of 12 SNP types among unique and non-unique mutations on the S protein of SARS-CoV-2 worldwide.
 It can be seen that C$>$T and A$>$G are the two dominated SNP types, which may be due to the innate host immune response via APOBEC and ADAR gene editing \cite{wang2020host}.

-Moreover, 133 non-degenerated mutations occurred on the S protein receptor-binding domain (RBD), which are relevant to the binding of SARS-CoV-2 S protein and most antibodies as well as ACE2.
-Additionally, 59 mutations occurred on the S protein domain (residue id: 14 to 226) are relevant to the binding of another antibody (4A8) and SARS-CoV-2 S protein.
+Moreover, { 144} non-degenerated mutations occurred on the S protein RBD, which are relevant to the binding of SARS-CoV-2 S protein and most antibodies as well as ACE2.
+Additionally, { 218} mutations { that} occurred on the S protein NTD (residue id: 14 to 226) are relevant to the binding of another { two antibodies (4A8, FC05)} and SARS-CoV-2 S protein.

 Furthermore, since antibody CDRs are random coils, the complementary antigen-binding domains must involve random coils as well. \autoref{tab:pro} lists the statistics of non-degenerate mutations on the secondary structures of SARS-CoV-2 S protein.
 Here, the secondary structures are mostly extracted from the crystal structure of 7C2L\cite{chi2020neutralizing}, and the missing residues are predicted by RaptorX-Property \cite{wang2016raptorx}.
 We can see that for both unique and non-unique cases, the average mutation rates on the random coils of the S protein have the highest values.
-Particularly, the 23403A$>$G-(D614G) mutation on the random coils has the highest frequency of 39967.
-If we do not consider the 23403A$>$G-(D614G) mutations, then the unique and non-unique average rates on the random coils of S protein still have the highest values (0.98 and 10.83), indicating that mutations are more likely to occur on the random coils.
+Particularly, the 23403A$>$G-(D614G) mutation on the random coils has the highest frequency of { 192284}.
+If we do not consider the 23403A$>$G-(D614G) mutations, then the unique and non-unique average rates on the random coils of S protein still have the highest values { (2.81 and 212.01)}, indicating that mutations are more likely to occur on the random coils.
 Consequently, the natural selection of mutations may tend to disrupt antibodies.